The Relational Origins of Rules in Online Communities: Background

-An important distinction between the new institutionalism and ecology traditions is in the way they approach change.
+An important distinction between the new institutionalism and ecology traditions is in the way they treat change.
 For new institutionalists, organizational change is a central object of study.
 For example, a firm may change its rules to comply with a new law or regulation.
 Similarly, a nonprofit might change its rules to qualify for funding or to conform to published best practices.
 A key implication from the new institutionalist perspective is that organizations will face similar pressures that will make them structurally similar over time.
-Conversely, organizational ecologists rely heavily on the concept of \textit{structural inertia}, which assumes that organizational change is difficult or even impossible \citep{hannan_populationecology_1977, young_populationecology_1988}.
-If organizations appear similar, it is because they face similar selection pressures which have caused dissimilar organizations to fail, or because there are positive returns to legitimacy that stem from similar organizations in an environment.
+Conversely, organizational ecologists rely heavily on the concept of structural inertia, which assumes that organizational change is difficult or even impossible \citep{hannan_populationecology_1977, young_populationecology_1988}.
+If organizations appear similar, it is because they face similar selection pressures which have caused dissimilar organizations to fail, or because there are positive returns to legitimacy that stem from similar strategies or actions in an environment.
 That said, some organizational ecologists have argued that certain features of environments may lead to more organizational change \citep{hannan_structuralinertia_1984}.

-Although the new institutionalist and organizational ecology perspectives are quite different in their assumptions and predictions, both perspectives share a key sociological insight that is largely absent from most scholarship on governance in social computing: the origins of organizational forms---including rules---lie not only in function but also in the \textit{relationships} between the organizations and their environments.
-According to both perspectives, we cannot fully understand communities by looking within communities or by focusing on the problems that the rules purport to address.
-In both perspectives, rules are deeply social and communicative.
+Although the new institutionalist and organizational ecology perspectives differ in their assumptions and predictions, both perspectives share a key insight absent from most social computing work on governance: organizational forms---including rules---originate to a large extent in the relationships between organizations and their environments.
+Looking only within communities or at the problems that rules purport to address cannot fully explain how or why rules come about.
+Instead, both the institutionalist and ecological approaches emphasize the communicative, relational origins of rules.